Electrophysiology & Neuroscience

 external page Neuroscience is the scientific study of molecular, cellular, developmental, structural, functional, evolutionary, computational, and medical aspects of the nervous system.
 It is an interdisciplinary science that includes aspects of biology, chemistry, computer science, engineering, mathematics and medicine.

-We pursue an extracellular, bioelectronic approach to electrophysiology, which relies on the close juxtaposition of electrogenic cells (cells that produce electrical activity) and tissues with state-of-the-art integrated electronic systems.
+We pursue an extracellular, bioelectronic approach to electrophysiology, which relies on bringing electrogenic cells (cells that produce electrical activity) and tissues in direct contact with state-of-the-art integrated electronic systems.

 Prospective fields of applications of our technology include, besides fundamental neuroscience research, pharmascreening, the investigation of mechanisms of neurodegenerative diseases, or the development of aural and visual prostheses.